janez87/my-site/content/authors/admin/_index.md

 I am a Postdoctoral Researcher within the Knowledge and Intelligence Design Group at the [Sustainable Design Engineering Department](https://www.tudelft.nl/en/ide/about-ide/departments/sustainable-design-engineering/) at the Delft University of Technology and a Research fellow at the [Amsterdam Institute for Advanced Metropolitan Solutions](https://www.ams-institute.org/).

 My current research interest lies in data science, applied machine learning, and human-computation.
-His effort is devoted design, implementation, and evaluation of novel computational methods and tools, focusing on hybrid AI/humans in the loop methodologies.
-In particular, he is interested in applying this body of knowledge in the design and development of tools to study and address problems of societal relevance, such as well-being, sustainability, cultural heritage, and privacy.
+My effort is devoted design, implementation, and evaluation of novel computational methods and tools, focusing on hybrid AI/humans in the loop methodologies.
+In particular, I'm interested in applying this body of knowledge in the design and development of tools to study and address problems of societal relevance, such as well-being, sustainability, cultural heritage, and privacy.

 To this end, I research AI based solutions to extract meaningful information from user generated content and how to combine them with traditional user centered design methods.